Dr. Branden Thornhill-Miller

 Dr. Branden Thornhill-Miller is a researcher, speaker, and consultant, affiliated with Paris Descartes University (Sorbonne) and the University of Oxford.
 He was a Lecturer and Director of Studies for Psychology and Psychology, Philosophy at the University of Oxford for many years, where he has more recently been a College Fellow and Visiting Researcher and remains affiliated with several different colleges and faculties.

-Branden’s speaking, consulting, and research interests also include other aspects of individual differences (e.g. personality, intelligence, culture, gender, psychometric tests, and test development), the psychology of religion (especially fundamentalism, identity and conflict, religious experience, and meaning-making), behavioral economics and other aspects of social, political and organizational psychology such as visionary personalities, behavioral change, well-being and “gross national happiness.”
+His speaking, consulting, and research interests are focused on creativity, individual differences (e.g. personality, intelligence, culture, gender, psychometric tests, and test development), the psychology of religion (especially fundamentalism, identity and conflict, religious experience, and meaning-making), behavioral economics (cognitive biases and decision-making), and other aspects of social, political and organizational psychology such as leadership and visionary personalities, behavioral change, well-being and “gross national happiness.”.

-Interest in the interaction between psychology and technology that will shape our collective future has recently led Branden to more entrepreneurial research, supervising students from engineering and IT schools like EPITA, ECE and CNAM on web-based projects and exploring disruptive applications of virtual reality.
+He also conducts more entrepreneurial research in technological areas, supervising students from engineering and IT schools like EPITA, ECE and CNAM on web-based projects and disruptive applications of virtual reality.

-In the past, he has served as a visual artist and was in charge of strategic planning, IT, and public communications as Vice President of Omni Art Design, USA.
+In addition to his teaching and research Branden works as a consultant and organizational advisor, holding cultural and talent visas that allow him to work in Russia and France.
+As Vice President of Omni Art Design he has served as a visual artist and been in charge of strategic planning, IT, and public communications.
 He has been the creative consultant for major artistic monuments in the US and is Associate Editor of the flagship design research publication, the Journal of Design, Business & Society.
-He has also functioned as an engineering innovator for business, as a Legislative Assistant on Capitol Hill, Director of the Inter-religious Dialogue Program for 10 major colleges in the Boston area, and as Visiting Professor of Literature at Beijing University.
+In the past he has also functioned as an engineering innovator for business, as a Legislative Assistant on Capitol Hill, Director of the Inter-religious Dialogue Program for 10 colleges in the Boston area, and as Visiting Professor of Literature at Beijing University.

 You can download a full bio here.